"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery

 In 2021, Kunke et al. evaluated twelve account recovery procedures for passwordless authentication with FIDO2 regarding different criteria within the areas of usability, deployability, and security~\cite{kunke2021evaluation}.
 They found the recoveries to be lacking and, in some cases, such as security questions and backup passwords, jeopardize the idea of passwordless authentication.
 In 2023, Gilsenan et al. performed a usability analysis of 22 popular TOTP 2FA mobile apps regarding their backup implementations, finding that most rely on less secure methods such as SMS or email for backups~\cite{gilsenan2023security}.

+Furthermore, a recent study by Gerlitz et al. has also investigated how websites act when additional factors are lost.
+They were able to recover about half of their created accounts, and find that there are no best practices for recovery behavior or communication~\cite{gerlitz2023adventures}.

-To the best of our knowledge, we are the first to investigate the deployment of \mfa{} recovery procedures in-depth by experiencing it first-hand, with special regard to its usability and (loss of) security benefits.
+To summarize, previous work has evaluated the security, usability, and communication of fallback authentication methods.
+However, this typically happened in the context of account recovery, and with no regard for \mfa{} loss.
+In contrast, we evaluate existing \mfa{} recovery procedures by experiencing them first-hand, with special regard to its usability and (loss of) security benefits.